Haksell/snowcrash/README.md

 This level took way longer than it should have.

 There is a PHP script `level06.php` and a binary executable `level06`.
-Both programs have the same behavior so we assumed (correctly) after a while, that `level06` is just a wrapper around `level06.php` with the setuid bit set in the permissions to execute as `flag06`.
+Both programs have the same behavior so we assumed (correctly) that `level06` is just a wrapper around `level06.php` with the setuid bit set in the permissions to execute as `flag06`.

 The first step was to prettify the code.